Konloch/bytecode-viewer/README.md

 * Customizable UI
 * Plugins + Script Engine Design
 * Malicious code scanning API
-* Translated Into 25 Languages Including: Arabic, German, Japanese, Mandarin, Russian, Spanish)
+* Translated Into over 30 Languages Including: Arabic, German, Japanese, Mandarin, Russian, Spanish)
 * Export functionality as Runnable Jar, Zip, APK, Decompile All As Zip, Etc.
 * And more!
 Give it a try for yourself!